Load-Balanced Fractional Repetition Codes: Introduction

 \abbr codes (defined below) are defined precisely to allow for greedy sequential repair of multiple failed nodes with disjoint repair groups.
 Figure~\ref{fig:frexamples2}(b) shows an \abbr code with the same parameters as the FR code in Figure~\ref{fig:frexamples2}(a).
 If nodes $N_1$ and $N_9$ fail, it can be checked that no matter how $N_1$ is repaired, $N_9$ can still be repaired using a disjoint repair group (we will explain how to verify this in Section~\ref{sec:lbfr}), and this holds for any pair of nodes with $|N_i \cap N_j| = 0$.
 The other case (shown in Figure~\ref{fig:frexamples2}(b)) is when two nodes with overlapping contents fail---say, $N_1$ and $N_5$, which share block $B_2$.
 In this case, there is no non-sequential way to repair both nodes with disjoint repair groups, since only one copy of block $B_2$ remains.
 However, if we are allowed to use $N_1'$ as a helper node after it is repaired, then we \em can \em repair $N_5$ with disjoint repair groups, as shown.

 Our main result is that good \abbr codes exist and moreover that there are some parameter regimes where the parameters of FR codes match those of \abbr codes.
+There are (at least) two reasons why the LBFR property is desirable.

-It is worth asking why we might want this.
-While \abbr codes do obtain the load-balancing property we were originally after, it came at the price of sequential repair, and it is not immediately clear that making this trade-off improves any of the desiderata that we care about.
-One reason the \abbr property is desirable is that it has implications for data read.
-In Figure~\ref{fig:frexamples2}(a), $N_5$ must read two blocks, $B_2$ and $B_6$.
+\begin{enumerate} \item \textbf{Reading less from disk when repairing multiple nodes.} Our first motivation is that the load-balancing property, even if it comes at the cost of sequential repair, could result in reading less from disk.
+For example, in Figure~\ref{fig:frexamples2}(a), $N_5$ must read two blocks, $B_2$ and $B_6$.
 However in Figure~\ref{fig:frexamples2}(b), $N_5$ reads only one block, which is sent to $N_1'$.
-Now, $N_1'$ does not need to first write and then read this block before sending it on to $N_5'$; rather it can send and then write.\footnote{Moreover, the situation depicted in Figure~\ref{fig:frexamples2}(a) can be adapted to the parallel setting, with the guarantee that $N_4$ reads only one block which it sends to both $N_1'$ and $N_5'$.} This saves a single disk access in this set-up, and in general when making $\rho - 1$ repairs it can save as many as $\rho - 2$ disk accesses.
+Now, $N_1'$ does not need to first write and then read this block before sending it on to $N_5'$; rather it can send and then write.\footnote{Moreover, the situation depicted in Figure~\ref{fig:frexamples2}(a) can be adapted to the parallel setting, with the guarantee that $N_4$ reads only one block which it sends to both $N_1'$ and $N_5'$.} This saves a single disk access in this set-up, and in general when making $\rho - 1$ repairs it can save as many as $\rho - 2$ disk accesses. \item \textbf{Faster repair with subpacketization.} Our second motivation, which we discuss more in Section~\ref{sec:subpack}, comes from the speed of repair schemes in a particular communication model.
+Suppose that each data block is actually made of of $T$ packets, and each node can send one packet per time step.
+If a failed node (say, $N_1'$ in Figure~\ref{fig:frexamples2}(b)), is allowed to begin forwarding information before it is completely repaired, then it can forward the first packet in block $2$ to $N_5'$ before it has received the rest of the packets.
+This allows for a ``pipelined'' repair which can be faster.
+We show in Section~\ref{sec:subpack} that in this model, LBFR codes can complete repair faster than general FR codes in the worst case. \end{enumerate}

-Additionally, we expect that the load-balanced sequential setting could yield improvements in practice, for example if the blocks are being sent one packet at a time: this would allow the node $N_1'$ to begin forwarding information before it is completely repaired.\footnote{Of course, this motivation comes with the caveat that if we are going to sub-divide the blocks, perhaps we should have just used smaller data blocks to begin with.
-This caveat makes this application less compelling than the previous one in theory, but in practice there are plenty of reasons why we would have a fixed block size.
-In particular, sub-dividing the blocks further would increase the number of nodes that each replacement node needs to contact.}

 Finally, we note that existing constructions of FR codes do not in general have this \abbr property.
 For example, it is not hard to check that the FR codes obtained from Steiner systems in~\cite{el2010fractional} (for example, shown in Figure 5 in that work) are not \abbr codes.